Where Savannah’s Preservation Began

 Telling their stories.

-Explore the lives of the enslaved persons in the house with our Youth Guide.
+Explore the lives of the enslaved people in the house.

 The Davenport House Museum treats visitors to intriguing and vivid experiences centered on a legendary Savannah-centric tale of courage and determination as well as the story of those dwelling in the house, both enslaved and free, in the early 19th century.